Israel presents Iran nuclear files, putting pressure on U.S. to scrap deal

 Tehran dismissed Netanyahu as “the boy who cried wolf”, and called his presentation propaganda.

 President Donald Trump has threatened to pull the United States out of the international deal unless it is renegotiated by May 12.
-He repeated his criticism of the deal after Netanyahu spoke, and suggested he approved of the Israeli leader’s remarks.
+After Netanyahu spoke, Trump repeated his criticism of the deal, suggesting he backed the Israeli leader’s remarks.

 “Iran’s leaders repeatedly deny ever pursuing nuclear weapons,” Netanyahu said at Israel’s Defence Ministry, standing in front of stacks of files representing what he described as a vault full of Iranian nuclear documents obtained weeks before.